nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 </div>

-Step 4.
+**Step 4**.
 The user now decides that adding the person was a mistake, and decides to undo that action by executing the `undo` command.
 The `undo` command will call `Model#undoAddressBook()`, which will shift the `currentVersionPointer` once to the left, pointing it to the previous address book state, and restores the address book to that state.

 ![UndoRedoState3](images/UndoRedoState3.png)

 <div markdown="span" class="alert alert-info">:information_source: **Note:** If the `currentVersionPointer` is at index 0, pointing to the initial AddressBook state, then there are no previous AddressBook states to restore.
 The `undo` command uses `Model#checkUndoable()` to check if this is the case.
-If so, it will return an error to the user rather
-than attempting to perform the undo.
+If so, it will return an error to the user rather than attempting to perform the `undo` operation.

 </div>

-The following sequence diagram shows how the undo operation works (assuming `VersionedAddressBook is undoable`):
+The following sequence diagram shows how the undo operation works (assuming `VersionedAddressBook` is undoable):

 ![UndoSequenceDiagram](images/UndoSequenceDiagram.png)

-<div markdown="span" class="alert alert-info">:information_source: **Note:** The lifeline for `UndoCommand` should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.
+<div markdown="span" class="alert alert-info">:information_source: **Note:** The lifeline for `UndoCommand` should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of the diagram.

 </div>

 The `redo` command does the opposite — it calls `Model#redoAddressBook()`, which shifts the `currentVersionPointer` once to the right, pointing to the previously undone state, and restores the address book to that state.

-The following sequence diagrama shows how the redo operation works (assuming `VersionedAddressBook` is redoable):
+The following sequence diagram shows how the redo operation works (assuming `VersionedAddressBook` is redoable):

 ![RedoSequenceDiagram](images/RedoSequenceDiagram.png)